-Tuesdays from September 20 – December 6, 2016, 7-9 pm
+Tuesdays from September 20th – December 6th, 2016

-Northwestern Michigan College, Scholars Hall, Room 205
+Location- Northwestern Michigan College- Scholars Hall, Room 205

-For middle school students with a passion for reading and writing, this course will provide the inspiration, structure and critical advice needed to write a piece of fiction at least fifty pages long.
+For those middle school students with a passion for reading and writing, this course will provide the inspiration, structure and critical advice needed to write a piece of fiction at least fifty pages long.
 The class will examine characterization, the interplay between setting, plot, and character, dramatic plotting, and the craft of writing.
 The class is ideal for young people who love writing and don’t quite know how to give their stories the form necessary to make it work.

-About the instructor: With a BA in Literature and History and an MFA in Creative Writing, Duncan Moran has been a writer-in-residence in the Leelanau County Public Schools, taught as an adjunct professor of English at NMC, and taught middle school at the Pathfinder School.
+Instructor Bio: With a BA in Literature and History and an MFA in Creative Writing, Duncan Moran has been a writer-in-residence in the Leelanau County Public Schools, taught as an adjunct professor of English at NMC, and taught middle school at the Pathfinder School.
 With published poems, essays, and short stories, he has also been a recipient of an Individual Artist Award from the Michigan Council for the Arts and Cultural Affairs.

 Call (231) 995-1700 or Click here to register